djblackett/fso-part13/README.md

-# Full Stack open CI/CD
+# Full Stack Open Relational Databases

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the Relational Database module of the FullstackOpen course at U of Helsinki

-This is the bloglist projects from parts 4 and 5 of FullstackOpen refactored as a single full stack project with a CI/CD pipeline in GitHub Actions that deploys to fly.io

-The app is live at https://holy-cloud-7839.fly.dev/ You can test the app with the following credentials:

-username: test
-password: test
+This is an upgraded version of the blog server from earlier in the course.
+The earlier version used MongoDB, but the current version has been refactored to use PostgreSQL.
+Many more endpoints and more complex logic have also been added.

+###  Running the app
+The app can be run by starting the docker containers individually, or all at once with `docker compose up`

+### Adding Example Data
+Add sample seeder data using the command `npx sequelize-cli db:seed:all`